Updated on 2026-01-08 GMT+08:00

 Step 1: (Optional) Create an OBS Bucket

-If you have not created an OBS bucket, create one in the same region as Live by referring to Creating a Bucket.
+If you have not created an OBS bucket, create one in the region of Live.
 If you already have one, go to Step 2: Authorize Access to the OBS Bucket.

 Step 2: Authorize Access to the OBS Bucket